Creating Project Forecasts for a Region, a Practice, or a Group On Demand

 7. Click Next.
 The Configure Criteria Filters page of the wizard displays.
 This page enables you to define additional filters applied to the dataset when retrieving data from Analytics.

-8. Define the dataset filter for the parent practice or region.
+8. Define the dataset filter for the parent region, practice, or group.
 To do this:

 1. Search for and select one of the following dimensions: